boxed/kodare.net/drafts/admin-replacement.markdown

 - we fix sortable columns
 - they ask for filters
 - we add filters
-- they ask for a report component based on the table
+- they ask for CSV/Excel export
-- we make the report component
+- we make the CSV/Excel export

 Always the same requests, always the same order.
 There was a lot of work required to build each of these features, so we didn't do it all from the start.
 As the tables were rendered with html templates, there were also common errors like headers and columns not matching, because the access control code differed.
 You had to be very careful to change two places in the code and keep them in sync, a pretty clear DRY violation.